 So… MSCI would have risked alienating BlackRock, which may have shifted to focus more on indices that already included China A shares.
 Although MSCI’s decision made sense, it was also doing just what its customers (what I call the financial-industrial complex) wanted.

 (We’ve talked a lot about ways to invest in China’s A shares.
 We recently released a special report, available to Churchouse Letter subscribers, that has our top preferred way of investing in A shares.
-You can get access to this report – along with four stocks that are poised to benefit from the boom in China’s middle class – with a subscription to The Churchouse Letter.
+You can get access to this report – along with the stocks that are poised to benefit from the boom in China’s middle class – with a subscription to The Churchouse Letter.
 Click here to learn more.)